-We are a regionally accredited provider of postsecondary education services focused on offering graduate and undergraduate degree programs in our core disciplines of education, healthcare, business, and liberal arts.
-We offer programs online, on ground at our approximately 115 acre traditional campus in Phoenix, Arizona, and onsite at facilities we lease and at facilities owned by third party employers.
+We are a comprehensive regionally accredited university that offers over 160 graduate and undergraduate degree programs across eight colleges both online and on ground at our approximately 205 acre campus in Phoenix, Arizona, and at facilities we lease and at facilities owned by third party employers.
+Our undergraduate programs are designed to be innovative and meet the future needs of employers, while providing students with the needed critical thinking and effective communication skills developed through a Christian-oriented, liberal arts foundation.
 We are committed to providing an academically rigorous educational experience with a focus on professionally relevant programs that meet the objectives of our students.
-We have focused extensively on increasing the brand recognition of the University which we believe has enabled us to increase enrollment to approximately 52,300 students at December 31, 2012.
-At December 31, 2012, 85.5% of our students were enrolled in our online programs and, of our online and professional studies students, 41.9% were pursuing masters or doctoral degrees.
-At December 31, 2012, our ground enrollment was approximately 7,600.
+We utilize an integrated, innovative approach to marketing, recruiting, and retaining both traditional aged students attending on our campus in Phoenix, Arizona and working adult students attending on our campus or at off-site locations in cohorts (referred to by us as professional studies students) or online, which has enabled us to increase enrollment to approximately 67,800 students at December 31, 2014.
+At December 31, 2014, 81.2% of our students were enrolled in our online programs, and, of our working adult students (online and professional studies students), 46.0% were pursuing masters or doctoral degrees.